espressomd/espresso/doc/sphinx/installation.rst

 number of debugging messages.
 The features and debug messages can be controlled via a configuration header file that contains C-preprocessor declarations.
 Appendix lists and describes all available features.
-The file ``myconfig-sample.hpp`` that configure will generate in the build directory contains a list of all possible features that can be copied into your own configuration file.
-When no configuration header is provided by the user, a default header, found in ``src/core/myconfig-default.hpp``, will be used that turns on the default features.
+The file :file:`myconfig-sample.hpp` that configure will generate in the build directory contains a list of all possible features that can be copied into your own configuration file.
+When no configuration header is provided by the user, a default header, found in :file:`src/core/myconfig-default.hpp`, will be used that turns on the default features.

 When you distinguish between the build and the source directory, the